TimNeubrander/pstmp/README.md

 - onboarding content (claim, reputation, or proof)

+On-ramp 2. allow for hybrid participation on existing platforms

+Publication
+- Creditright over copyright (copyright to protect creditright by default.
+May be solved by Creative Commons?)
+- include default licensing scheme on genesis

+Challenges
+- forked/multiverse discussion splitting
+-

+On-ramp 3.
+Create Pseudonymous account/identity
+- Pseudonymous accounts create the basis for reputational systems.
+ActivityPub uses "Actor" ID
+- Balance privacy and transparency.
+Allow complete privacy or transparency to start and allow transition to openess (not required) or allow alternate pseudonyms for public figure to allow private engagement.

+Entity (Actor?) -> Delegates (trusted device/app/self-host) -> Identities -> Pseudonym(s) on platform
+Core User Trust -> iPhone -> User Work (user-work@example.com) -> Display: @user@mastodon.social, ID: (Pseudonym hash)

+Challenges
+- How can community protect participants (different responsibility models for different communities?)

 Discussions among entities can be transformed into a collection of messages.
-Stored messages combined necessary metadata may be used to fully or partially reconstruct discussions from the perspective of
+Stored messages combined necessary metadata may be used to fully or partially reconstruct discussions from the perspective of participants.

-Discussion may be as simple as
+Discussion may be as simple as a thought 100 years ahead of it's time waiting for a future generation to appreciate it.

 Pseudonym must be deterministically generated from parent entity